"Crysis 3's" weak story hamstrings strong game-play

 The armored figure is "Prophet," our hero.
 Clad in an nigh-invincible "nanosuit" partially of alien origin, he's on a quest to save the world from conquest by a human paramiltiary organization, Cell, as well as the alien Ceph.
 But didn't he vanquish both in the last game?
 Guess not.

 The game opens as Prophet is rescued from Cell's clutches.
-How he fell into them following the events of "Crysis 2," we don't know.
+No, we don't know how he fell into them following the events of "Crysis 2."

 A predictable comedy of errors later, and the evil aliens have returned and humanity's continued existence is in serious doubt.